 Welcome to Mastering MVVM With Swift.
 In this series, you learn the ins and outs of the Model-View-ViewModel pattern.
 The goal is to provide you with the ingredients you need to implement the Model-View-ViewModel pattern in your own projects.

-This series uses Xcode 9 and Swift 4.
-If you want to follow along, make sure you have Xcode 9 installed on your machine.
+This series uses Xcode 11 and Swift 5.
+If you want to follow along, make sure you have Xcode 11 or later installed on your machine.

 This series covers much more than the Model-View-ViewModel pattern.
-We start with an overview of the Model-View-ViewModel pattern and we compare it with the popular Model-View-Controller pattern, a pattern you're probably already familiar with.
+We start with an overview of the Model-View-ViewModel pattern and compare it to the Model-View-Controller pattern, a popular pattern you are probably already familiar with.

 In the remainder of the series, we refactor Cloudy, a weather application powered by the Model-View-Controller pattern.
 We refactor Cloudy to use the Model-View-ViewModel pattern instead.
 This will show you how to apply the Model-View-ViewModel pattern in a production application.
 The refactoring operation will show you exactly what needs to change to move from MVC to MVVM, highlighting the benefits and challenges that go with this migration.

 Along the way, you learn what view models are, how to create them, and how to use them in view controllers.
 We further simplify the view controllers of the project using protocol-oriented programming.
 Protocols and MVVM work very well together.